How Much Sun Your Garden Really Needs (Most Beginners Guess Wrong)

 🌳 Less than 3 hours → tough for food plants

-If a spot gets at least six hours of direct sun, it works for most beginner gardens.
+Choosing a spot where there is at least six hours of direct sun is the best option for beginners.

 🌱 Common Sunlight Mistakes Beginners Make

-• Plant in bright shade thinking it’s sunny enough
+• Planting in bright shade assuming it provides enough sun

-• Place gardens near buildings that block afternoon sun
+• Place gardens near buildings that block sun in the afternoon.

-• Underestimate how much sun vegetables actually need
+• They don’t really know how much sun vegetables actually need

 Fixing sunlight alone often transforms a struggling garden into a productive one.